-Wicklow Uplands Council recently launched the SUAS Piliot Project will address some of the complex challenges associated with the land management of commonages and hill farms in the Wicklow/Dublin uplands.
+Wicklow Uplands Council recently launched the SUAS Piliot Project which will address some of the complex challenges associated with the land management of commonages and hill farms in the Wicklow/Dublin uplands.

 Developed by Wicklow Uplands Council, the project is designed to assist both commonage groups and individual farmers across the Wicklow and Dublin uplands and will ensure the sustainable management of the unique, natural habitats the area is renowned for.